flavio-barros/NatDProver/README.md

 Description
 ===========

-SequentProver is a theorem prover for Propositional Minimal Logic.
+NatDProver is a theorem prover for Propositional Minimal Logic.
 In current development it implements only the implication connective.

 Installation
 ============